drunkONdata/display_sense/README.md

 ![](https://i.imgur.com/d7tk2dS.png)

 #### 1. Video Stream
-This can be a live stream from a camera or video recorded previously
+This can be a live stream from a camera or video recorded previously.

 #### 2. AWS S3 Bucket
-The video is pushed to an S3 bucket in order to easily interact with other AWS services in the next steps
+The video is pushed to an S3 bucket in order to easily interact with other AWS services in the next steps.

 #### 3. AWS Rekognition
-Video is analyzed for information on human faces that have been detected in the video
+The stored video is then analyzed to detect persons, faces, gender, age, sentiments, facial features such as beard, mustache, eyeglasses etc.

 #### 4. AWS SNS
-Once Rekognition has completed a job SNS notifies and pushes the result to a queue
+Amazon Rekognition Video publishes the completion status of the video analysis to an Amazon Simple Notification Service (Amazon SNS) topic.
+If the video analysis is successful, you can get the results of the video analysis.

 #### 5. AWS SQS
-First-in, first-out queue that allows us to retrieve the results of completed jobs
+First-in, first-out Amazon Simple Queue Service (Amazon SQS) queue to get the completion status of the video analysis request.
+The response sent back by the SQS queue is a json object.

 #### 6. Dashboard
-Displays aggregate results from the analyzed video data
+Displays aggregate results to show person and face traffic, gender and age composition, general mood from the analyzed video data(json object sent back by SQS queue).

 ## Modeling